JohannIngi/goatCode/README.md

 # GoatCode
-The class T-220-VLN2 in University of Reykjavik
+This project is a part of the class T-220-VLN2 in University of Reykjavik

 In this project we use the following code that we got from the web:

 | Libary | Used for |